bump-sh/cli/README.md

-  deploy   Create a new version of your documentation from the given file or URL. diff     Get a comparison diff with your documentation from the given file or URL. help     Display help for bump. preview  Create a documentation preview from the given file or URL.
+  deploy   Create a new version of your documentation from the given file or URL. diff     Get a comparison diff with your documentation from the given file or URL. help     Display help for bump. overlay  Apply an OpenAPI specified overlay to your API definition. preview  Create a documentation preview from the given file or URL.
 ```